astronomer/astro-blog/posts/six-open-source-dashboards.md

 ![5_Mozaik.jpg](../assets/5_Mozaik.jpg)

-A relatively new entry (first commit in Dec ‘14) into the open-source dashboard space that we’re pretty excited about is the modularly designed Mozaik.
+A relatively new entry (first commit in Dec ‘14) into the open-source dashboard space that we’re pretty excited about is the modularity designed Mozaik.
 Mozaik was built using our favorite JS trifecta (Node, React, d3) and while it still has room to grow, its extendable and customizable modules make it both a powerful and flexible choice.
 Need to add a new widget type to your dashboard?
 Just `npm install mozaik-ext-{widget-name}` and there you have it.
 There are already widgets built to access Github, Travis, Google Analytics, Twitter, AWS, and ElasticSearch, among many others.
 And if they don’t have what you’re looking for?
 Build it yourself with React and d3!
 Simple as that.

 For more information on when to choose Mozaik, the Cloud Data Services team at IBM has a [great write-up](https://developer.ibm.com/clouddataservices/2015/12/01/humans-vs-apache-spark-building-our-rock-paper-scissors-game/) about why they chose Mozaik over alternatives like Dashing (see above) and others.